 Farming and Food

 The grassland biome plays an important role in human farming and food.
 They are used to grow staple crops such as wheat and corn.
-They are also good for grazing livestock such as cows.
+They are also good for grazing livestock such as cattle.

 The Shrinking Grasslands